PresAndreichev/Control-plane-mygocloud-/README.md

 Client / curl
 Control Plane API
 ("PostgreSQL")
 The API acts as the central entry point for all platform operations.

 Phase 2 — MyGoCloud CLI
+Goal

-Goal: Build a CLI that communicates exclusively with the Control Plane API.
+Build a CLI that communicates exclusively with the Control Plane API.

 Implemented
 Cobra-based CLI